aanastasiou/citehound/doc/source/operation.rst

               BibAdmin -- db_problink --> BibDB
               BibDB --> BibAdmin

-At this point, we have three different datasets in the system but without any connections between them.
-In order to link the newly imported Pubmed bibliographical dataset with ROR, you need to run a "probabilistic linking" step.
+At this point, we have three different datasets in the system with minimal links between them.
+In order to link the newly imported Pubmed bibliographical dataset with ROR, you need to run a "data linking" step.

 This is achieved with: